A Sub-Project of the CCDP’s Civil Society and Peacebuilding Project.

 Yet, research and experience demonstrate that civil society often loses its decisive role in the phase after the immediate transition.
 While civil society generally proves to be united by a common goal during the 'revolution' phase, the challenges of 'building a new order’ are manifold.
 In particular, there is a high risk that civil society will lose its influence over the transition process.
 Former elites may challenge or impede the set up of new institutional frameworks and their functioning, power struggles within and among groups can persist and lead to fragmentation, and civil groups may lose their leaders as these become politicians.
 Additionally, loose and consensual civil society movements can end up being transformed into non-governmental organizations with limited goals and increasing dependence on external donor funding.
 Overall, civil society often becomes a service provider for vulnerable groups in need instead of exerting a real influence and playing a role of counter power through different political roles inside and outside the official governance structures.
 Being aware of the pitfalls and challenges facing civil society during the uneasy and often lengthy transition periods is therefore essential.

-The objective of this project is to strengthen the role and sustainable participation of civil society groups in the Middle East and North Africa during the consolidation phase of the current transitions.
-While the project makes a clear distinction between each country’s dynamics of upheaval, it aims to generate comparative international and regional insights on challenges and possible response strategies for civil society by providing:
+The objective of this project was to strengthen the role and sustainable participation of civil society groups in the Middle East and North Africa during the consolidation phase of the current transitions.
+While the project made a clear distinction between each country’s dynamics of upheaval, it aimed to generate comparative international and regional insights on challenges and possible response strategies for civil society by providing:

-A SECOND WORKSHOP was held in Cairo (Egypt).
+A second workshop was held in Cairo (Egypt) in 2013.
 The consultation was the first forum of its kind to tackle the current challenges faced by civil societies in Egypt and Tunisia from a comparative perspective.
 An issue brief (in English and in Arabic) presents the main findings of the event.
 For more information about the workshop, please click here.